Of course, too often we don't follow up on the plans we

 touch.

-include participation in my own film, Taking the Fall (Bad Kitty Films
+screenplay entitled, Taking the Fall (Bad Kitty Films

 screenplay competition quarter-finalist/Key West Indie Fest 2005 Screenplay